USMLE® Step 1: What You Need to Know

-But even at this stage, much of Step 1 can feel like a mystery—particularly around its scoring.
-That, in addition to all the pressure leading up to it, can leave you feeling unsure of what to expect both on, and after, exam day.
+But even knowing this, a lot of Step 1 can feel like a mystery—particularly around its scoring.
+That, in addition to all the pressure leading up to it, can leave you feeling unsure of what to expect both on and after exam day.

 We’d like to assuage the fears and anxieties surrounding the exam by offering some clarity.
-The NBME chooses not to publicly disclose details on their scoring methods, but by sifting through past reports and analyses, patterns and expectations do emerge.
-Allow us to shed light on some of those findings with you.
+The NBME® chooses not to publicly disclose details on their scoring methods, but by sifting through past reports and analyses, certain patterns do emerge.
+Allow us to shed some light on those findings.

 About the USMLE Step 1 exam

-Second, some cold, hard facts concerning Step 1 scores: Scores go from 1 to 300, with 194 as passing.
+Second, some cold, hard facts concerning Step 1 scores: Scores go from 1 to 300, with 194 as the passing grade.
 Most students get between 140 and 260.
-In 2017, 96% of the 21,353 medical students from MD programs in Canada and the US who took the exam the first time passed.
+In 2017, 96% of the 21,353 medical students from MD programs in Canada and the US who took the exam passed the first time.
 That’s reassuring news, as it means you’re likely to pass the exam on your first attempt.

 Do I need to score high on Step 1?

 Doing well on Step 1 will open up many doors for you throughout your medical school career.
-It allows for more choice in medical specialty and will be a deciding factor in the residency programs you match into later on.
-But you absolutely don’t have to aim for a stratospheric score.
-For example, 240 is considered the “golden” score to aim for, but it’s very high and, in actuality, only the top 30% of exam takers actually achieve it.
+It allows for more choices of medical specialty and will be a deciding factor in the residency programs you match into later on.
+But it’s not vital to aim for a stratospheric score.
+For example, 240 is considered the “golden” score to aim for, but it’s very high and, in actuality, only the top 30% of exam takers achieve it.

-A sounder (and perhaps saner) approach to score aspirations is to take a look at the National Residency Matching Program’s (NRMP) yearly Charting Outcomes in the Match reports.
+A sounder (and perhaps more realistic) approach to score aspirations is to take a look at the National Residency Matching Program’s (NRMP) yearly Charting Outcomes in the Match reports.
 These reports show the average Step 1 and Step 2 scores of students who have matched into different types of residency programs.
-According to their 2018 report, we can see that the actual mean of all U.S. Allopathic Seniors who matched in a residency in was actually 232.8 for Step 1 last year.
+According to their 2018 report, the actual mean of all U.S. Allopathic Seniors who matched in a residency was 232.8 for Step 1 last year.

 Plastic surgery: 249